ubc-stat-grad/ubc-stat-grad.github.io/index.markdown

 ## Recent news

+- **[October 15, 2022]** The date of the Fall 2022 SFU/UBC Joint Seminar is confirmed!
+We will meet in person at SFU Harbour Centre on Saturday, November 19.
+See the [Joint Seminar homepage](http://www.sfu.ca/~rennyd/JointSeminar2022/) for more information.
+To register as a presenter from UBC, contact Nikola, Naitong, or Chloe.
+- **[October 15, 2022]** There will be a Movie Night in the ESB on November 1st at 7 pm.
+See the Slack channel to vote on a movie or let Charlotte/Silke know!
-- **[October 14, 2022]** Taco Thursday at La Taqueria is coming up on October 20th at 5:30pm!
+- **[October 14, 2022]** Taco Thursday at La Taqueria is coming up on October 20th at 5:30 pm!
 React with the taco emoji on Slack in the #social channel if you are planning to join or let Gian Carlo know.
-- **[September 28, 2022]** We will be having a dinner on Friday, October 7th around 6pm in Richmond.
-Email gian "dot" diluvi "at" stat.ubc.ca or reply to the thread on Slack in the #social channel if you are interested!
-- **[September 9, 2022]** We are looking for volunteers to help out with SGSA events.
-Email gian "dot" diluvi "at" stat.ubc.ca ASAP if you are interested!
-We will meet on Thursday, September 15 at 3 pm to discuss some logistics.
-Please see the [list of possible volunteer positions](./files/2022_sgsa_volunteers.pdf).

 Older news can be found in the [archive](./news-archive).